-Click the button on the toolbar after moving the caret to the instruction which refers to the symbol.

-Furthermore, click the toolbar following the previous operation returns the caret to the instruction which refers to the symbol at previous caret is defined.
+Click the toolbar after moving the caret to the instruction which refers to the symbol.
+Furthermore, click the button on the toolbar following the previous operation returns the caret to the instruction which refers to the symbol at previous caret is defined.